-Online Jewelers aim at high end Move into luxury sector; traditional retailers are slow to counter threat BY ELISABETH BUTLER
+Online Jewelers aim at high end Move into luxury sector; traditional retailers are slow to counter threat

 UNTIL RECENTLY, jewelry industry leaders firmly believed that customers would never buy pricey jewelry anywhere but in a stone an inviting place where they could feel the piece in their hand and see how the gemstones catch the light.